-The 9 things to do in Poznań – discover the city where centuries-old tradition meets a modern vibe
+The things to do in Poznań – discover the city where centuries-old tradition meets a modern vibe

 The city of Poznań is a perfect weekend city break in Poland with your family.
-Poznań is full of monuments, but at the same time, it’s very modern, innovative, and… green city.
-Try delicious Poznań pastry (rogal), visit 2 zoos, take a photo with the fighting billy goats, learn about the origins of Polish history.
+Poznań is full of monuments, but at the same time, it’s a very modern, innovative, and green city (30% of green areas).
+Try delicious Poznań pastry (rogal), visit two zoos, take a photo with the fighting billy goats, and learn about the origins of Polish history.

-The city of Poznań (pronunciation: poz-nan) is the 5th largest city in Poland by population (after Warsaw, Kraków, Łódź, and Wrocław), and the capital of Wielkopolskie Województwo (province).
+The city of Poznań (pronunciation: poz-nan) is the 5th largest city in Poland by population (after Warsaw, Kraków, Wrocław, and Łódź), and the capital of Województwo Wielkopolskie (province).
 The Warta river flows beautifully through the city (the second longest river lying entirely in Poland, after the Vistula).
-One of the oldest Polish cities, it was the cultural and political center when Poland was created in the 10th century.
-Gniezno (a city located 50 km east of Poznań) was the first capital city of Poland.
-Poznan is full of monuments, at the same time it’s a very modern, innovative, and… green city (30% of green areas).
+One of the oldest Polish cities, it was the cultural and political center of Poland when it was established in the 10th century.
+Gniezno (a town located 50 km east of Poznań) was the first capital city of Poland.

-How to get to Poznań
+How to get to Poznań by car, by train, or by plane

 By train